 PhD in Pharmaceutics is a doctoral-level research-based program that focuses on advanced studies in pharmaceutical science, drug discovery & development and research in the field of pharmacy.
 It prepares students for academia and research in the pharmaceutical domain.
 Candidates must have a master’s degree in pharmacy to apply for the pharmacy doctorate.
 Aspirants should have a valid exam score in CUET-PG, UGC-NET, or GATE.

-Some of the reputed institutes offering a pharmacy PhD program are V.E.S College of Pharmacy, GITAM University, LPU, NIPER Guwahati, Shoolini University, Sanskriti University, etc. PhD in Pharmaceutics professionals can work as Associate/Associate Professor-Pharmacy, Research Scientist-Pharma, Medical Writer, Medical Coders, HOD-Pharmacy Deptt and other positions related to research and development in the Pharma industry.
+Some of the reputed institutes offering a pharmacy PhD program are V.E.S College of Pharmacy, GITAM University, LPU, NIPER Guwahati, Shoolini University, Sanskriti University, etc. PhD Pharmaceutics professionals can work as Associate/Associate Professor-Pharmacy, Research Scientist-Pharma, Medical Writer, Medical Coders, HOD-Pharmacy Deptt and other positions related to research and development in the Pharma industry.
 One can earn an average salary of INR 8-15 LPA or even more, depending on their job roles and experience level.

 - PhD in Pharmaceutics Course Highlights